MIND CONTROL TECHNOLOGY

 TRANSPONDER

-Dr Delgardo’s implantable transponder used electrical stimulation to gain physical control, control of mood and behaviour through his
+Dr Delgado’s implantable transponder used electrical stimulation to gain physical control, control of mood and behaviour through his radio-controlled implants.
+Several different areas of the brain were connected to electrodes.

 CONTEMPORY VIEW

-OF DELGARDO’S WORK
+OF DELGADO’S WORK

 documentaries about